directus/directus/docs/app/file-library.md

 ## Replace a File

-This is useful if you want to change the file, but keep existing file info and maintain all of the file's relationships.
+When a file is replaced, its existing info and and all relationships are kept.

 <video alt="Replace a File" loop muted controls autoplay>
   <source src="https://cdn.directus.io/docs/v9/app-guide/file-library/file-library-20220305A/replace-a-file-20220305A.mp4" type="video/mp4">